-The Buena Vista hotel (2nts at start, and 1nt at end) is situated a little outside San Jose, among coffee fields and enjoys views along the central valley across the capital toward Poas volcano.
+The Buena Vista Hotel is situated a little outside San Jose, among coffee fields and enjoys views along the central valley across the capital toward Poas volcano.

-In San Gerado de Dota, the Savegre Mountain Lodge (2nts) is relatively basic in terms of facilities and amenities, but its great attraction lies in its closeness to nature, and great location surrounded by untouched cloud forest and accompanied by birdsong.
+The Savegre Mountain Lodge is relatively basic in terms of facilities and amenities, but its great attraction lies in its closeness to nature, and great location surrounded by untouched cloud forest and accompanied by birdsong.
 Nights can be cool here at 2,000m altitude, but it is a very atmospheric place.

-On the Pacific Coast, the Cristal Ballena Resort (3nts) is an excellent 4-star hotel set in extensive tropical gardens with splendid views over the ocean and extensive facilities including large rooms with balconies, a swimming pool and spa.
+On the Pacific Coast, this excellent 4-star hotel is set in extensive tropical gardens with splendid views over the ocean and extensive facilities including large rooms with balconies, a swimming pool and spa.

 On occasion we may need to change the accommodation listed above.
 If this happens, your replacement accommodation will be of the equivalent standard or higher.
 In the rare instance this is not possible, we will contact you in advance.